u-blox/ubxlib/README.md

 There are a few possible approaches to adopting `ubxlib`.
 If you do not have a fixed environment (MCU, toolchain, RTOS, etc.) then the first two options offer an easy start; if you are constrained in how you must work (i.e. you must use a particular MCU or toolchain or RTOS), or you are happy to dive into the detail from the outset, then the third way is for you.

 ## The Easy Way 1: XPLR IoT
-If you would like to explore cellular, positioning, Wifi and BLE, along with a suite of sensors, all at once, you might consider purchasing a u-blox [XPLR-IOT-1 platform](https://www.u-blox.com/en/product/xplr-iot-1) and using the associated [ubxlib examples repo](https://github.com/u-blox/ubxlib_examples_xplr_iot), which allows you to install, build and run [Zephyr](https://www.zephyrproject.org/)-based applications.
+If you would like to explore cellular, positioning, Wi-Fi and BLE, along with a suite of sensors, all at once, you might consider purchasing a u-blox [XPLR-IOT-1 platform](https://www.u-blox.com/en/product/xplr-iot-1) and using the associated [ubxlib examples repo](https://github.com/u-blox/ubxlib_examples_xplr_iot), which allows you to install, build and run [Zephyr](https://www.zephyrproject.org/)-based applications.

 ## The Easy Way 2: PlatformIO
 `ubxlib` is supported as a [PlatformIO](https://platformio.org/) library; if you have a board that either (a) runs [Zephyr](https://www.zephyrproject.org/) or (b) contains an ESP32 chip (running [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) or [Arduino](https://www.arduino.cc/)), then just follow the instructions [here](/port/platform/platformio) to load `ubxlib` directly into the [PlatformIO](https://platformio.org/) Visual Studio Code-based IDE.